 Other discussion topics might include direct action and medic-trainings, conflict transformation, anarchist theory and praxis, unpacking different types of privilege, decolonization & cultural appropriation, indigenous solidarity, earth and animal liberation, “post-civ/anti-civ”, patriarchy, accessibility and ableism, consent, and accountability.

 Volunteers form on-site medic and conflict-resolution teams, while others help run the kitchen and manage the community latrine.
 Having communal fires and communal latrines minimizes the overall impact on the land where the gathering is held.
 For the same reason, pets such as dogs are discouraged, though accepted.

 One part of the camp was set aside as a space only for people who identify as women and/or transgender.
-Last year, this space was called “Awesome Camp” and it’s purpose was to give space to anyone who is not a cis-gender man (that is a biological man who identifies with their male gender).
+Last year, this space was called “Awesome Camp” and it was reserved for anyone not a cis-gender man — that is, a man who identifies with the male gender he was assigned at birth.
 In the podcast below, you can hear from residents of “Awesome Camp” explaining more about why this space exists within the greater Feral Futures camp.

 Quote from the above video:

 “As far as the evolution of our gender goes as a species, I feel like Awesome Camp is a place that gives space to us defining what that means.
 One of the reasons that [Awesome Camp] has to have an element of separateness is because not everyone is venturing into what opening up gender means… If someone’s not venturing into defining their gender for their own experience, the constructs… and the programming we come with can be pretty volatile and violent.”